 The report by ERIC-SJ, a Jesuit-run research and social action center in Honduras, is based on a survey of public perceptions of the country’s social, political, and economic situation, as well as the performance of the government of President Juan Orlando Hernandez.
 ERIC-SJ conducted the survey from November 25 to December 5, 2015, with a national sample of 1,571 valid questionnaires, which is representative of all persons over 18 who live in the country.
 The survey has a sampling error of +/- 2.5 percent and a 95 percent confidence level.

-Regarding migration, the survey confirmed the economic crisis in Honduras as the main cause for migration.
+Regarding migration, the original site of the survey confirmed the economic crisis in Honduras as the main cause for migration.
 Of the respondents that had a family member who had migrated in the last four years, 77.6 percent did so due to lack of employment and a search for better opportunities.
 Meanwhile, 16.9 percent migrated due to violence and insecurity.
 In comparison, the 2014 ERIC-SJ survey showed that 82.5 percent migrated for the former causes and 11 percent migrated for the latter.
 So while violence and insecurity have grown in importance among causes for migration, they continue to lag far behind economic factors as the primary cause.

 Homicide rates in Honduras have been decreasing since 2012.